Indian Religions | Religions in India

 Jains form less than one percent of the Indian population.
 For centuries, Jains are famous as a community of traders and merchants.
-The states of Gujarat and Rajasthan have the highest concentration of Jain population in India.
+The states of Gujarat and Rajasthan have the highest concentration of the Jain population in India.
 The Jain religion is traced to Vardhamana Mahavira (The Great Hero 599-527 B.C.).

 Sikhs form about 2 percent of the Indian population.
 In comparison to other religions, Sikhism is a younger religion.
 The word ‘Sikh‘ means a disciple and thus Sikhism is essentially the path of discipleship.
 The true Sikh remains unattached to worldly things.

 A small religious community, which exists mostly in Mumbai, is Zoroastrianism.
 The follower is called Parsi because the religion arrived in India from Persia.
-This religion was established by Zarathustra in 6th or 7th century BC.
+This religion was established by Zarathustra in the 6th or 7th century BC.
 The followers of this religion exiled from Iran in the 7th century AD. because of religious persecutions by the Muslims.
-They arrived in Gujarat region of India.
+They arrived in the Gujarat region of India.
 The Parsis believe in the existence of one invisible God.